 What is Terraform and why it rocks

-Configuration management is the essential part of DevOps methodology and the tools like Ansible, Chef, Puppet or SaltStack are the heart of the software development ecosystem.
+Configuration management is the essential part of DevOps methodology and the tools like Ansible, Chef, Puppet, Terraform or SaltStack are at the heart of the software development ecosystems.

-Terraform is the example of next generation of configuration orchestration systems that brings new layer of features and functionalities to the table.
+Terraform is the example of next generation of configuration orchestration systems bringing a new layer of features and functionalities to the table.
 Let’s take a look at what Terraform is and why it rocks.

 Terraform is the configuration orchestration tool that works with any cloud, be it private on-prem or public system, and allows safe and convenient design, management and improvement for infrastructure as code.
-As a part of Hashicorp stack, including also Vagrant, Packer, Consul, Vault and Nomad, Terraform helps provision any application written on any language to any infrastructure.
+As a part of Hashicorp stack, including also Vagrant, Packer, Consul, Vault, and Nomad, Terraform helps provision any application written in any language to any infrastructure.

 Here are the benefits of using Terraform instead of Ansible, Chef, Puppet or SaltStack: